Devonport High School for Girls A GSG School

 - Religion: Non-denominational

-- Open days: September for Year 7.
-January for the sixth form.
+- Open days: September and July for Year 7.
+November for the sixth form.

 - Review: View The Good Schools Guide Review